department-of-veterans-affairs/va.gov-vfs-teams/README.md

 # Work Practices for the Veteran Tools Platform

+* External Contractors should follow the general user-centered agile delivery processes outlined in the [VA Digital Service Handbook](https://department-of-veterans-affairs.github.io/va-digital-service-handbook/).

-* This repo contains public-facing work practices for teams working on the Veteran Tools Platform.
+* This repo contains specific public-facing work practices for teams working on the Veteran Tools Platform.

 * **DSVA team:** [Go here to see how to respond to requests and questions from External Contractors](https://github.com/department-of-veterans-affairs/vets.gov-team/tree/master/Work%20Practices/Manage-External-Teams).